VysotskiVadim/VysotskiVadim.blog/_posts/2019-07-27-kotlin-coroutines-async-await-done-right.markdown

 ```

 Under the hood cancellation mechanism in Kotlin Coroutines works similar to C# where you should catch `OperationCanceledException`, pass and manage `CancellationToken` every time you call async function.
 But in Kotlin **compiler and library handle cancellation for you**.
 Of course you still can make a mistake but the only issue you'll get - compilation error.
 Much better then production crash, isn't it?

+## Instead of conclusion

+Again and again I see how Kotlin reduce amount of boilerplate code which I should write and I like it!
+You can't make a mistake if you don't write code.
+Write more clean and robust code then ever before with Kotlin!

+#### P.S.

+Some Kotlin features comes with price.
+Will talk about it next time...